 1.C.126 The HlyC (HlyC) Family of Haemolysins

-The putative hemolysin C of Brachyspira hyodysenteriae (268 aas; ter Huurne et al., 1994) and the Co2+-resistance protein, CorC of Salmonella typhimurium (273 aas; with one putative TMS (residues 163-181)) are homologous throughout most of their lengths to each other and to the C-terminal portions of 5 close paralogues in Bacillus subtilis, all of which are about 440 aas long and have an N-terminal 4 TMS domain.
+The hemolysin C of Brachyspira hyodysenteriae (268 aas; ter Huurne et al., 1994; Hyatt and Joens 1997) and the Co2+-resistance protein, CorC of Salmonella typhimurium (273 aas; with one putative TMS (residues 163-181)) are homologous throughout most of their lengths to each other.
+They are also homologous to the C-terminal portions of 5 close paralogues in Bacillus subtilis, all of which are about 440 aas long and have an N-terminal 4 TMS domain.
 One representative B. subtilis paralogue is YrkA (434 aas; P54428).
 The CorC protein was believed to function as an auxiliary protein to the CorA Co2+/Mg2+ channel of S. typhimurium (Gibson et al., 1991).
 CorA is a member of the Metal Ion Transporter (MIT) family of α-type channels (TC #1.A.35).
 The HlyC family corresponds to SwissProt family UPF0053.
 MstE (1.A.26.1.2), CLC (2.A.49.6.1) and HlyC/CorC may all share a hydrophilic domain, and members of the HlyC family lack the 4 TMS transmembrane region and therefore are probably not transporters (see below).

-The bacterial proteins, YrkA (1.C.126.2.1) and YhdP (1.C.126.2.2) have three recognized domains: the 4-TMS DUF21 domain (residues 1-170), a nucleotide binding CBS domain (residues 225-335) and a CorC/HlyC domain (residues 360-430).
+The bacterial proteins, YrkA and YhdP have three recognized domains: the 4-TMS DUF21 domain (residues 1-170), a nucleotide binding CBS domain (residues 225-335) and a CorC/HlyC domain (residues 360-430).
 The mammalian homologues have at least the first two of these domains which are preceded by an N-terminal TMS and an unidentified hydrophilic domain.
 The bacterial HlyC and CorC proteins (1.C.126.1.1 and 1.C.126.1.2) lack the 4 TMS DUF21 domain, but have the CBS and CorC/HlyC domains.
-Functions of the spirochete HlyC and the Salmonella CorC as transporters are in doubt.
 Only the proteins with the DUF21 domain are likely to be transporters.
-All of the evidence is consistent with the conclusion that these homologues form divalent-cation-specific porters or channels.
+The evidence is consistent with the conclusion that these homologues form divalent-cation-specific porters, possibly exporters.